 Your manager will make you aware that high levels or patterns of absence may lead to formal review of your attendance through the attendance policy.
 This can lead to dismissal if you do not achieve the agreed levels of attendance.

 Phased return to work

-A phased return to work may be recommended by your GP and / or OHS, or you and your manager may agree that this could support your return to work.
+A phased return to work may be recommended by your healthcare professional and / or OHS, or you and your manager may agree that this could support your return to work.

 Taking into account service delivery requirements you and your manager should discuss and agree:

 - implementation of recommendations

 - timescales and review periods

-Where you have suggested a phased return to work or this has been recommended by your GP, your manager may seek further advice from OHS.
+Where you have suggested a phased return to work or this has been recommended by your healthcare professional, your manager may seek further advice from OHS.